Composite decking vs timber decking

 Disadvantages of composite decking

-The main disadvantage to composite decking when compared to timber decking is the initial cost.
+The main disadvantage of composite decking when compared to timber decking is the initial cost.

 Due to the high quality of the materials and the labour involved in producing the boards, composite decking has a higher price point than timber.
 But it can be argued that the initial outlay is offset by its other features.